-In my late twenties, I started off as a graphic design solopreneur while straddling a full time job and doing freelance work at night.
-Eventually I left the comfort and security of a full time job with a salary and benefits and fully committed myself to satisfying that unrelenting fire that every entrepreneur possesses.
+In my late twenties, I started off as a graphic design solopreneur while straddling a full-time job and doing freelance work at night.
+Eventually I left the comfort and security of a full-time job with a salary and benefits and fully committed myself to satisfying that unrelenting fire that every entrepreneur possesses.

 Now at 56 with several ventures behind me, I’m not even close to being done.
-I continue to spend my rare moments of creative thinking time about what could be my “next thing”, and honestly, that’s what really excites me.
+I continue to spend my rare moments of creative time thinking about what could be my “next thing,” and honestly, that’s what really excites me.

 Today, I’m more experienced, have more relationships, more resources, and more knowledge than I did as a young entrepreneur, and that can be a significant advantage when launching a business or idea.

-Rest assured, you don’t have to be the smartest, richest, or the most tech-minded person and I’m pretty sure there is not an age requirement to change the world.
+Rest assured, you don’t have to be the smartest, richest, or the most tech-minded person, and I’m pretty sure there is not an age requirement to change the world.

 Be passionate, do your homework, and work hard.
 I want to share a story that I hope will inspire you (at any age) to stoke that fire that lives in you…

 While in his sixties, a man named Fred C. Young started whittling on a piece of wood, trying to make a fishing lure for himself.
 Fred was in a full body cast at the time because of spinal injuries suffered while working for the Atomic Energy Commission in Oak Ridge, TN during the 1960s.
 This to say he had plenty of time on his hands.